Economy of Haiti

-Haiti is a free market economy with low labor costs.
+Haiti has a free market economy with low labor costs.
 A republic, it was a French colony before gaining independence in an uprising by its enslaved people.
 It faced embargoes and isolation after its independence as well as political crises punctuated by foreign interventions and devastating natural disasters.
 Haiti's estimated population in 2018 was 11,439,646.
 The Economist reported in 2010:

 "Long known as the poorest country in the Western hemisphere, Haiti has stumbled from one crisis to another since the Duvalier (François Duvalier) years."

 Haiti has an agricultural economy.
 Over half of the world's vetiver oil (an essential oil used in high-end perfumes) comes from Haiti.
 Bananas, cocoa, and mangoes are important export crops.
 Haiti has also moved to expand to higher-end manufacturing, producing Android-based tablets and current sensors and transformers.
 Its major trading partner is the United States (US), which provides the country with preferential trade access to the US market through the Haiti Hemispheric Opportunity through Partnership Encouragement (HOPE) and the Haiti Economic Lift Program Encouragement Acts (HELP) legislation.

 Vulnerability to natural disasters, as well as poverty and limited access to education are among Haiti's most serious disadvantages.
 Two-fifths of all Haitians depend on the agriculture sector, mainly small-scale subsistence farming, and remain vulnerable to damage from frequent natural disasters, exacerbated by the country's widespread deforestation.
-Haiti suffers from a severe trade deficit, which it is working to address by moving into higher-end manufacturing and more value-added products in the agriculture sector.
+Haiti maintains a trade deficit, which it is working to address by moving into higher-end manufacturing and more value-added products in the agriculture sector.
 Remittances are the primary source of foreign exchange, equaling nearly 20% of GDP.
 Haiti's economy was severely impacted by the 2010 Haiti earthquake which occurred on 12 January 2010.